-All boys and girls are expected to remain at the School until the official end of term, start of Exeat or a Leave-out.
+All students are expected to remain at the School until the official end of term, start of Half-term or an Exeat.
 Dates are provided well in advance so that flights can be booked on the end-of-term date or the day after.
 If, for any other reason, early departure is requested it must be in writing to the Assistant Head (Houses).